DalilaRessi91/DalilaRessi91/README.md

 ## Dalila Ressi

-Postdoc at Ca' Foscari University of Venice, Italy
+Postdoc at Ca' Foscari University of Venice, Italy <br>

 I am a multi-disciplinary researcher, with a Machine Learning background.
 Right now, I am studying the security aspects of blockchain and programming languages both from formal methods and ML POVs.